pommicket/ted/README.md

 - Customization of (pretty much) all colours and keyboard commands.
 - Syntax highlighting for C, C++, Rust, and Python.
 - Find and replace (with regular expressions!)
-- Run build command (default keybinding F4)
+- Run build command (default keybinding F4), go to errors
+- Go to definition (ctrl+click)

 ## Building from source